SiMori92/MarketOpen30-DL/README.md

     4. assume close all positions everyday
     5. optimise the return over [period]

-# customisable parameters (giving different results depends on choices)
+# Customisable parameters (giving different results depends on choices)
     1. Invest horizon (period for optimise return) - show the expected return for each horizon
     2. market sentiment